The Petrified National Forest: More than 225 Millions Years in the Making

-Petrified wood forms when the trees are buried under sediment, thus causing mineral enriched waters to replace the original plant material.
+Petrified wood forms when trees are buried under sediment, thus causing mineral enriched waters to replace the original plant material.
 The result is a fossil.
 Over 225 million years ago, a volcano knocked downed the trees.
 The trees sunk and the volcanic ash produced silica in the water which replaced the wood with quartz.

 During your visit, the top thing you will want to do is take the scenic 28 mile drive around the park.
-Aside from the petrified wood, you will also get to explore ancient petroglyphs, take in the stunning beauty of the Painted Desert, see the historic location where Route 66 once passed through the park, and walk a few short trails that will give you a closer look at the beautiful petrified wood.
+Aside from seeing petrified wood, you will also get to explore ancient petroglyphs, take in the stunning beauty of the Painted Desert, see the historic location where Route 66 once passed through the park, and walk a few short trails which will give you a closer look at the beautiful petrified wood.

 Agate House (2 miles) – Located near the Rainbow Forest Museum, this trail takes you to an ancient pueblo (made out of petrified wood) that was occupied about 700 years ago.

 Long Logs (1.6 miles) – Also located near the Rainbow Forest Museum, the Long Longs trail is home to one of the largest collections of petrified wood in the forest.
 Combine Long Logs and Agate House together to form one 2.6 mile trail.
 This is a great opportunity to see a variety of petrified wood if you have the extra time.

 Giant Logs (0.4 miles) – Located just behind the museum, the Giant Logs trail is a great option as it is short, easy enough for all fitness levels, and takes you past some of the biggest and most colorful logs in the forest, including “Old Faithful” which is 10 feet wide!